-Dr Leslie Iversen of Oxford University’s department of pharmacology, found cannabis is a “safe drug” which does not harm the physical or mental well being of patients.
-But is THC stronger than aspirin?
+Dr Leslie Iversen of Oxford University’s department of pharmacology, found cannabis is a “safe drug” for pain.

 There may come a day when you are able to take THC pills over-the-counter instead of NSAIDs.